XinshaoAmosWang/Ranked-List-Loss-for-DML/README.md

         * After Multibatch Method, we construct doublets, triplets, or high-order tuples directly in the feature space.
     * The importance of sample mining/weighting becomes clearer for our community.
 Of course, there exist many variants of sample mining/weighting for different scenarios.

-    * Our community become more open-minded, all methods which learn discriminative representations can be categorised into deep metric learning, e.g., softmax + categorical cross entropy.
+    * Our community become much more open-minded, all methods which learn discriminative representations can be categorised into deep metric learning, e.g., softmax + categorical cross entropy.

     * ...